+Number and percent of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver providers and services.
+N= Number of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver providers and services.
+D= Total number of waiver participants

+Data Source (Select one): Record reviews, on-site

+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group:

+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Other Specify:

 Number and percent of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver providers and/or services.
-N= Number of waiver participants whose records contain documentation that they were offered a choice of HCBS waiver providers and/or services.
-D= Total number of waiver participants.
+N=Number of waiver participants in the sample whose records contained documentation that they were of choice of HCBS waiver providers and/or services; D=Total number of records in the sample

-Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify:

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency □ Weekly X 100% Review Operating Agency ☐ Monthly Less than 100% Review ☐ Sub-State Entity ⊠ Quarterly Representative Sample Confidence

-Interval =

-Other Specify: ☐ Annually Stratified Describe Group:

-Continu Ongoin ously and Other Specify:

-Other Specify:

-Data Aggregation and Anal Responsible Party for data aggregation and analysis (a that applies): check each data aggregation and k each that applies):

-Operating Agency ☐ Monthly ,

-☐ Sub-State Entity Quarter ly

-Other Specify: ☐ Annuall y

-Continu ously and Ongoing

-Other Specify:

-Performance Measure:

-Number and percent of waiver participants whose records contain a signed freedom of choice form indicating choice in receiving HCBS services rather than institutional care.
-N= Number of waiver participants whose records contained a signed freedom of choice form; D= Total number of waiver participant records reviewed.

-Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify:
+Data Source (Select one): Record reviews, on-site If 'Other' is selected, specify:

-data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies): State Medicaid Agency □ Weekly ⊠ 100% Review Operating Agency ☐ Monthly y Less than 100% Review ☐ Sub-State Entity ⊠ Quarterly Representative Sample Confidence Interval = Other Specify: ☐ Annually Stratified Describe Group: ☐ Continu Ongoin ously and Other Specify: Other Specify: Data Aggregation and Anal lysis: Responsible Party for data aggregation and analysis (check each that applies): data aggregation and k each that applies): ☐ State Medicaid Agency □ Weekly ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = +/-5%; 95% Confidence Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

 Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly
+Operating Agency Monthly

-☐ Sub-State Entity ⊠ Quarterly
+Sub-State Entity Quarterly

-Other Specify: ☐ Annually
+Other Specify: Annually

-☐ Continuously and Ongoing

-Other Specify: